 The Vote

-The American Arbitration Association (AAA), which is the judge of the election, will mail the ballots out in October 2022.
-Ballots will be mailed to all members who are New (in the process of joining), Reinstating and Active.
-Only those members who are Active and whose fourth quarter 2022 dues have been received at the Guild office by 5 p.m. in November 2022 will have their ballots counted.
-Once you have received your ballot, you may vote even if you are not in good standing, as long as your outstanding balance is received at the Guild in November 2022.
+The American Arbitration Association (AAA)*, which is the judge of the election, will mail the ballots out in October 2025.
+Ballots will be mailed to all members who are New (in the process of joining), Reinstating, and Active.
+Only those members who are Active and whose fourth quarter 2025 dues have been received at the Guild office by 5 p.m. in November 2025 will have their ballots counted.
+Once you have received your ballot, you may vote even if you are not in Good Standing, as long as your outstanding balance is received at the Guild in November 2025.
 Active members who take withdrawals or suspensions before November will not have their ballots counted.

 The AAA is responsible for printing and mailing the ballots, then counting the ballots and certifying the election results.
 The ballots will list all nominees, with instructions to vote for no more than one nominee for each contested officer position, and no more than eleven nominees for the Executive Board (if contested).
 Write-in votes will not be allowed, and any write-in attempt will invalidate that portion of the ballot.